Tremolo333/ASU-simpy/README.md

 | Transient Ischaemic Attack (TIA) | 8.55            |
 | Complex Neurological             | 3.15            |

-The percentage of patients admitted to the stoke unit within 4 hours of arrival decreased while the bed utility increased.
+The percentage of patients admitted to the stroke unit within 4 hours of arrival is decreased while the bed utility increased.

 13 beds are needed for 90% of patients being admitted to the stroke unit within 4 hours of their arrival at the hospital and maintain a bed utilisation in excess of 70%.